 An obituary is a published notice of a person's death.
 It is common for family members or the funeral home to place an obituary in the local newspaper in order to announce a death.
-If you find yourself in need of an old obituary but don't want to pay a fee, there are ways to locate old ones, from recent deaths to those that occurred centuries ago.
-However, it will take some work as free ones are not as easily found.
+If you want to find an old obituary but don't want to pay a fee, there are ways to locate old ones, from recent deaths to those that occurred centuries ago.
+However, it will take some work as free obituary archives are not as easily found.

-There are resources for finding free obituaries if you are willing to put some time into the search and/or offer up your credit card for a free trial.
-From newspapers to online resources, with enough digging, you should be able to find almost anyone's obituary if you have the right information.
+There are resources for searching for free obituaries if you are willing to put some time into the search and/or offer up your credit card for a free trial.
+From newspapers to online resources, with enough digging, you should be able to find almost anyone's archived obituaries if you have the right information.

 Ancestry.com is a searchable database of dozens of different types of documents, from obituaries to census records to ship manifests.
 The site provides a search option for "Birth, Marriage & Death."
 Type in as much information on the deceased as you know, and the site will provide a list of possible matches.
 The findings can be further narrowed to show only "Death, Burial, Cemetery and Obituaries."